 (1) Policy.
-PII in electronic form may be accessed remotely, provided that such access is necessary for a legitimate agency business purpose; is in accordance with the requirements of section 19 of Board Order 034, Information

-Technology Security Program; and is accomplished with the protections described in paragraph d.(2) of this section.
+PII in electronic form may be accessed remotely, provided that such access is necessary for a legitimate agency business purpose; is in accordance with the requirements of Board Order 034, Information Technology Security Program; and is accomplished with the protections described in paragraph d.(2) of this section.